tygern/angular2-safe-provider/README.md

         bootstrap(AppComponent, [
             safeProvide(UserProviderToken).useClass(HttpUserProvider)
         ]);
-    The `safeProvide` can be used anywhere angular allows providers.
+    The `safeProvide` function can be used anywhere angular allows provider configuration.
 Unlike with the Angular `provide` function, compilation will fail if the `HttpUserProvider` does not implicitly or explicitly implement `UserProvider`.
 We also have the option of providing a value

         safeProvide(UserProviderToken).useValue(new HttpUserProvider())